 2. Developing your softer side.
 Your kids need very different forms of attention and understanding than even the most challenging adult.

 3. Staying on top of what’s new.
 Through your kids, you learn- for better or worse- about what’s going on the world that might otherwise have passed you by.
-How many midlife and older adults today are iPhone savvy because their children (or grandchildren) have taught them about the new technologies?
+How many midlife and older adults today are iPhone savvy because their children (or grandchildren) have taught them about the new technologies?4.
+Developing your own abilities.
+Perhaps you weren’t the most athletic kid in the world, but as the parent of a young soccer wannabee, you’ve got no choice but to become a little more coordinated with your feet.
+Or it could be the opposite, and you’re absolutely incapable of doing anything involving fine motor movement (painting, sewing, carpentry).
+Through practicing with your child, you can encourage the parts of your brain that handle these tasks to grow just a tiny bit.

 5. Acquiring self-knowledge.
 A considerable amount of research on parenthood suggests that parents relive their own earlier stages through the experiences of their children.
 However, you relive these experiences with the brain of an adult, not a child or teenager.
 Therefore, by having the opportunity to look anew at the classic issues that children must face (establishing autonomy, dealing with bullies, to name just two), adults can gain new insights into their own development.